 Various aspects of the work undertaken on the Strata Florida Project in 2007-8, including the creation of the original web-site, were supported by a grant from the Welsh Assembly Government’s Knowledge Exploitation Fund (HE-08-FSP-1001) with the aim of pursuing the research and development capability in the Heritage Environment and Historic Landscape Sector.

 In this same period the Centre for Advanced Welsh and Celtic Studies provided the funds for a research assistantship to enable the mapping of the lands held by Strata Florida, drawing in large part on the extensive surveys of the great estates which had acquired the former Abbey holdings soon after the Dissolution.
-This work was undertaken by Dr Jemma Bezant, one of the two co-directors of the Research Project.
+This work was undertaken by Dr Jemma Bezant, one of the Research Project's then co-directors.

-In 2008, supported by grants from Ceredigion County Council and the Architectural Heritage Fund, the Trust received a first Options Appraisal report undertaken by Acanthus Holden architects.
+In 2009, supported by grants from Ceredigion County Council and the Architectural Heritage Fund, the Trust received a first Options Appraisal report undertaken by Acanthus Holden architects.
 This was in conjunction with an offer of partnership from a private enterprise company.
 This, however, failed at the end of that year during the banking crisis.
-It then proved difficult to find a way forward, but eventually, following interest and support by the Prince of Wales trusts and the re-modelling of the university, another scheme, entirely in the public sector, has emerged.
+It then proved difficult to find a way forward, but eventually, following interest and support by the Prince of Wales' trusts and the re-modelling of the university, another, modified scheme, entirely in the voluntary sector, has emerged.

 In 2011-13 the University of Wales Trinity Saint David received a grant of £177,136 to support the Strata Florida Heritage Landscape Tourism Project.
 The grant came from the European Agricultural Fund for Rural Development under the funding stream Axis 3: Improving rural life and economy, measure 323 Conservation and upgrading of the rural heritage.
 The funding employed a project manager, Martin Locock, to work with communities and businesses to build on the research programme and supported the expansion of the excavation programme to become the Wales National Dig.
 It has enhanced tourism and heritage assets through interpretation and marketing.

-In August 2016 the Trust purchased the Mynachlog Fawr complex of buildings and a field to the south which contains the earthworks of a 17th century garden which themselves overlie the remains of major monastic buildings.
-We have completed emergency works to halt further decay of the buildings and we are now in pursuit of funds to carry out their full restoration and conversion as the Strata Florida Centre.
+In August 2016 the Trust, with the generous help of a private donor, purchased the Mynachlog Fawr complex of buildings and a field to the south which contains the earthworks of a 17th century garden which themselves overlie the remains of major monastic buildings.
+In 2017 the Trust completed emergency works to halt further decay of the buildings and we are now in pursuit of funds to carry out their full restoration and conversion as the Strata Florida Centre.